Ronald Hutton: Works

 Hutton's books can be divided into those about seventeenth-century Britain and those about paganism and folk customs in Britain.

-Seventeenth century Britain
+Seventeenth-century Britain

-In his What If the Gunpowder Plot Had Succeeded?, Hutton has considered what might have happened if the Gunpowder Plot of 1605 had succeeded in its aims of the death of King James I and the destruction of the House of Lords.
+Hutton's many works on early modern Britain include The Royalist War Effort 1642-1646 (1982), a pathbreaking work when most English Civil War scholarship focused on the Parliamentarians.
+He has written a biography of Charles II as well as several works of narrative history.
+Hutton has also written a historiographical essay on the period, Debates in Stuart History (2004).
+Hutton is currently working on a multivolume biography of Oliver Cromwell of which the first two volumes have been published, The Making of Oliver Cromwell (2021) and Oliver Cromwell: Commander in Chief (2024).
+In his What If the Gunpowder Plot Had Succeeded?, Hutton considered what might have happened if the Gunpowder Plot of 1605 had succeeded in its aims of the death of King James I and the destruction of the House of Lords.
 He concluded that the violence of the act would have resulted in an even more severe backlash against suspected Catholics than was caused by its failure, as most Englishmen were loyal to the monarchy, despite differing religious convictions.
 England could very well have become a more "Puritan absolute monarchy", rather than following the path of parliamentary and civil reform.